Skip to main content

 • Table: Orders → Fields: Order ID, Status, Amount

-• Bring in your existing setup
+• Describe your setup

-• Be clear about the pages you need
+• List the pages you want

-• One for your customer-facing app
+• One for your user-facing app

-• One for your internal admin dashboard
+• One for your internal dashboard

-• When Rocket generates a new script
+• When Rocket generates scripts

 Example scenario: